Little House On The Prairie

 The show was the idea of Michael Landon who, fresh from 14 years of playing Little Joe on Bonanza, was looking for a new TV vehicle in which he could not only star and act as showrunner, but also write and direct many of the episodes.
 NBC executive Ed Friendly held the rights to produce a TV show based on the Little House books, so a collaboration between Landon and Friendly was the obvious way forward.

 During its run, Little House on the Prairie explored many different themes including alcoholism and drug addiction, faith, poverty, blindness and disability, loneliness, rape, terminal illness, suicide and death, child abuse, romance and love, bullying, and prejudice of all types including racism.
 Although primarily a drama, the program included many lighthearted and comedic moments as well.

 The show remains popular in syndicated reruns and has been on the air in the US continuously since its original run.
 It is also shown regularly in many other countries across the world.
 It is available, complete, on DVD and Blu-Ray and as downloads.
-Three of the surviving original cast have written memoirs about their time on the program, and there are also yearly get-togethers and conventions which eager fans attend.
+A number of the surviving original cast have written memoirs about their time on the program, and there are also yearly get-togethers and conventions which eager fans attend.

 I can be emailed for comments or corrections: (Click to see e-mail address)

 Starring: Michael Landon1, Karen Grassle2, Melissa Gilbert3, Melissa Sue Anderson4, Lindsay Sidney Green Bush5 [sic].
 Executive Producers: Ed Friendly and Michael Landon.
 Based Upon the "Little House" Series of Books by Laura Ingalls Wilder.